Marc MacYoung?

 Personal vs. Institutional Authority

-The underlying concepts of this idea are more thoroughly
+underlying concepts of this idea are more thoroughly

 explored on

-Institutional vs Individual goals page.
+Institutional vs. Individual Goals page.
 In this

 context, however, what we are talking about is your